-After waiting for what seemed like an age since we first went on the Samuel Leeds Property Investors Crash Course in Manchester in February, we rocked up to Hilton Hall just outside of Walsall for the next stage on our property journey.
+After waiting for what seemed like an age since we first went on the Samuel Leeds Property Investors Crash Course in Manchester in February, we rocked up to Hilton Hall just outside of Walsall for the next stage on our property journey, the Deal Finding Extravaganza and Never Use Your Own Money Again Courses.
 What a place to have a training session!
 It’s set in it’s own grounds with lakes and untold prettiness (squirrels and other furry critters abound).
 I bet working there is an absolute treat.

-One of the first things we noticed was how many familiar faces we recognised from the earlier course.
+One of the first things we noticed was how many familiar faces we recognised from the earlier Samuel Leeds Property Crash Course.
 Everyone looked just that little bit more confident than some of the slightly timid characters we first met in the cold days at Salford.
 Maybe it was just the fact that summer had rolled into town this week that did it, but we got the impression that the crowd were very up for it.

 The afternoon consisted of people revealing their ‘deals’, and then we all piled out to visit a couple of Samuel’s HMOs in Wolverhampton, followed by a visit to Cosmos Asian Fusion Buffet where I’m sorry to admit we rather stuffed our faces (but Samuel was picking up the bill).
 It seemed straightforward.
 We agreed to give a lift to Rob, who was in his camper van, and the idea was that we’d take him to his camp site, drop the van off, then take him to the HMOs, but we lost him in the outskirts of deepest, darkest Walsall and by the time we found him again, we’d missed the first HMO completely, and only got to the second one as everyone else was coming out!
 The day had been great though, and everyone was still buzzing in Cosmos even after 12 hours of intense property hunting.